interserver/mailbaby-api-samples/openapi-client/go/docs/SendingAPI.md

 )

 func main() {
-	to := "to_example" // string | The Contact whom is the primary recipient of this email. from := "from_example" // string | The contact whom is the this email is from. subject := "subject_example" // string | The subject or title of the email body := "body_example" // string | The main email contents. id := int32(56) // int32 | Optional Order ID (optional)
+	to := openapiclient.SendMail_to{ArrayOfString: new([]string)} // SendMailTo |
+	from := "from_example" // string | The sender address.
+This is used as both the `From` header and the `Reply-To` header automatically.
+Must be a valid email address authorized for your mail order. subject := "subject_example" // string | The subject line of the email. body := "body_example" // string | The email body.
+If the string contains any HTML tags the message is automatically sent as `text/html`; otherwise it is sent as `text/plain`. id := int64(789) // int64 | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)